Quick orientation

 FX conversion

-Convert profit-share receipts to JPY using the rate at the time of receipt (or, in practice, the prevailing TTM).
-Record each payout’s applied rate.
+Convert profit-share receipts to JPY using the rate at the time of receipt (in practice, the prevailing TTM rate is the accepted reference).
+Record the applied rate for each payout.

 Common deductible expenses